 Narration Scripts Example: Fairy Tales

-Note: These sample scripts have been crafted with a focus on the audiobook industry and showcase some fictional sample scripts as well as some public domain classics of children’s fairytales.
+Note: These sample scripts focus on the audiobook industry and include both fictional and public-domain classics of children’s fairy tales.

 For Clients Looking for Fairy Tale Audiobook Scripts